Determining evolutionary equations from a single passive boundary observation: Introduction

-The second direction is the single-measurement approach based on Carleman estimates, initiated by Bukhgeim and Klibanov and subsequently developed in many works \cite{BukhgeuimKlibanov,KlibanovTimonov,KlibanovLi+2021,KlibanovYamamoto}.
-This line has been highly effective for source reconstruction with known medium and for coefficient recovery with known source \cite{agranovsky2017reconstruction,Stefanov2009Thermoacoustic,Stefanov2013Recovery}.
-However, for the POIBP, where source terms and medium coefficients are intrinsically coupled in a single boundary observation dataset, the available information is too limited for the standard Carleman-based framework to decouple and identify all components directly.
+When only a single boundary measurement is available, a method based on Carleman estimates has been developed.
+Initiated by Bukhgeim and Klibanov, this approach has been elaborated in many works \cite{BukhgeuimKlibanov,KlibanovTimonov,KlibanovLi+2021,KlibanovYamamoto}, and has been highly effective for source reconstruction when the medium is known.
+However, for the POIBP, where source terms and medium coefficients are intrinsically coupled in a single boundary observation dataset, the available information is too limited for the standard Carleman‑based framework to decouple and identify all components directly.
+Indeed, the Carleman approach typically assumes that either the source is known and the medium is unknown, or vice versa; it does not naturally handle the case where both are simultaneously unknown.

+The first uniqueness result for simultaneously determining \(f\) and \(c\) in the TAT/PAT problem (as considered in Theorem~\ref{thm:main1n}) was established in \cite{liu2015determining}, where a Fourier‑based approach was initiated by Liu and Uhlmann.
+This method relies on analyticity of the temporal Fourier transform of the wave field and low‑frequency asymptotics of the transformed field.
+Technically, it imposes a strong non‑trapping condition that requires exponential time decay in \eqref{eq:nt1}, which in turn imposes restrictive regularity conditions on \(f\) and \(c\).
+Moreover, because it discards high‑frequency spectral information, it can only recover \(f\) and \(c\) that satisfy stringent structural assumptions.
+Subsequent works extended this direction but remained tied either to low‑frequency arguments or to additional structural or regularity assumptions.

+For the wave equation and closely related TAT/PAT models, further simultaneous recovery results have been obtained for the source and the sound speed, or for closely related parameter pairs \cite{knox2020determining,kian2025determination,kian2025uniqueness}.
+We mention in passing some related unique recovery results by assuming one is known to recover the other one between $f$ and $c$ \cite{Stefanov2013Recovery}.
+For other passive‑observation models arising in geomagnetic anomaly detection, brain imaging, and related applications, related inverse formulations have also been studied in different physical settings \cite{deng2019identifying,deng2020identifying,deng2019inverse}.
+More recent works have established coupled recovery results for evolution equations under additional structural or model‑specific assumptions \cite{feizmohammadi2025reconstruction,liu2024inversehyperbolicproblemapplication,kian2022simultaneous}.